mrdcvlsc/analyse-pgn/README.md

 # analyse-pgn++

+(linux only for now)

 a simple chess game PGN file analyzer

-This program adds comments in your pgn file
+This program will add comments in your pgn file

 - shows the best move you should have played instead
 - shows your blunders, mistakes, inaccuracy and etc.